What is Fiat Money/Fiat Currency?

 - Fiat currency is the most accepted currency form and it is supported by the multiple currency exchanges and the payment networks around the world.
 This makes the fiat money valuable.

 - It helps in stabilizing the economy of the country for the reason that governments of the country have control over the supply of the money and fiat currency is not based out of the volatile commodity.

 Disadvantages of the Fiat Money

 Apart from the advantages, there are some limitations and drawbacks as well of the Fiat Money which includes the following:

 - Another disadvantage of the fiat currency is the potential that its value can go zero because the paper in which it is printed has no value due to which all value can be lost.
-Once the value of the currency starts going downwards towards the zero, then the economy of the country and everyone using the currency will completely get ruined.
+Once the value of the currency starts going downwards towards zero, then the economy of the country and everyone using the currency will completely get ruined.

 - As the government is given the power to print the fiat currency whenever they want, it gives the option to the government to steal the resources of the people of the country even in case they refuse to get taxed.
 In that case, the government slightly inflates the currency and then buy whatever is required by them before the rise in the prices.

-- During every year a new bunch of money is printed for the purpose of replacing the bills which are taken out of the circulation because they have been lost or destroyed.
+- Every year a new bunch of money is printed for the purpose of replacing the bills which are taken out of the circulation because they have been lost or destroyed.
 But using this reason generally more currency is printed than the actual requirement of the money, thus causing the fiat currencies to lose its value over the period of time.